-- 5. Refunds of registration fees for community service, self-supporting classes and activities will be granted only in the case of paid pre-registration, if requested in writing to the vice president of workforce and community development prior to the first session of the class or activity. - 6.
-If a student who paid the required registration fee for a semester or term dies during that semester or term, all registration fees for that semester or term may be refunded to the estate of the deceased. - 7.
+- If a student who paid the required registration fee for a semester or term dies during that semester or term, all registration fees for that semester or term may be refunded to the estate of the deceased. - 7.
 A full refund of registration fees will be granted to military reserve and National Guard personnel called to active duty or active personnel who have received temporary or permanent reassignments outside the state of North Carolina.
 In addition, the college will buy back textbooks through the college's bookstore to the extent possible. - 8.
 Request for refunds must be made in writing to the vice president of workforce and community development.